cjber/tweet-classification/README.md

 ## Description

-This repository contains the code for building a DistilBERT-based binary text classification model, trained to identify relevant and irrelevant flood related Tweets.
+This repository contains the code for building a RoBERTa-based binary text classification model, trained to identify relevant and irrelevant flood related Tweets.
 Model training uses a labelled corpus of Tweets extracted during past severe flood events in the United Kingdom, using flood zone bounding boxes.

 Inference over a separate testing corpus is compared against a keyword based classification method.